Martin Goldsmith (footballer)

 Martin Sidney Goldsmith (born 25 May 1962) is a Welsh former professional footballer who played as a forward.

+Early life

+Goldsmith was born in Carmarthen, Wales, United Kingdom, on 25 May 1962.
+He worked as a hairdresser as a teenager.

 Career

-As a teenager, Goldsmith was working as a trainer hairdresser while playing amateur football for Carmarthen Town.
+Goldsmith played as an amateur for Carmarthen Town from 1979 to 1980.
 After scoring seven goals in a Welsh Cup match, he attracted attention from several Football League sides before signing for Cambridge United.
-However, he struggled to establish himself in the first team, making 35 league appearances over four years before being released.
+However, he struggled to establish himself in the team, making 35 league appearances over four years before being released.

-He joined Cardiff City in January 1984 where he made nine league appearances before moving into non-league football.
-After a spell with Merthyr Tydfil, he signed for Barry Town where he scored over 50 league goals in three seasons.
-He later played in the Welsh Premier League for Afan Lido.
+He joined Cardiff City in January 1984, where he made nine league appearances before moving into non-league football.
+He joined Merthyr Tydfil, playing with them for only a year before he signed for Barry Town.
+His time with Barry Town marked the most active part of his career, scoring 57 league goals in 79 appearances across three seasons.
+After leaving the sport in 1988, he returned in 1995 for a single season in the Welsh Premier League, where he played for Afan Lido.